-The Miami Science Museum has again partnered with the Department of Psychology at the University of Miami, and the New York Hall of Science, to create GROOVE (Girls Realizing Options through Open-Sim Virtual Experiences).
-GROOVE is a 5-year research study and yearly summer program for middle school girls focused on nutrition and physical activity funded by NIH's Science Education Partnership Awards (SEPA).
+The Patricia and Phillip Frost Museum of Science has partnered with the Department of Psychology at the University of Miami and the New York Hall of Science to create GROOVE (Girls Realizing Options through Open-Sim Virtual Experiences).
+GROOVE is a five-year research study and yearly summer program for middle school girls focused on nutrition and physical activity.
 The summer program activities include designing food trucks with healthy menus, dance competitions and a walkathon.
 In addition, GROOVE provides participating girls with STEM career awareness and emphasizes family involvement throughout each program.

-Girls in the MSM GROOVE summer program have fun making edible fruit creations as healthy snacks.
+Girls in the Patricia and Phillip Frost Museum of Science GROOVE summer program have fun making edible fruit creations as healthy snacks.

-New York and Miami collaborate in the GROOVE Island to develop virtual food trucks in mixed museum teams comprised of girls from both The New York Hall of Science and the Miami Science Museum GROOVE Summer Programs.
+New York and Miami collaborate in the GROOVE Island to develop virtual food trucks in mixed museum teams comprised of girls from both the New York Hall of Science and the Patricia and Phillip Frost Museum of Science GROOVE Summer Programs.
 Girls formed teams of 4-5 avatars using the virtual world to inhabit a common virtual space where they can communicate with each other, instructors, and health experts using voice or text chat.
 Developing food trucks is one of the GROOVE strategies to teach girls about nutrition and portion control.
 Teams research cuisines, and the nutritional content of foods to develop menus for their food trucks according to MyPlate recommendations issued by the USDA.

-The girl pictured on the left is using clay to learn how for a given weight, body mass index varies as a function of age and height.
+The girl on the left is using clay to learn about BMI.
 On the right, girls represented by their avatars edit their percent body fat, height and appearance to make an avatar that represents them.